pauloborba/teaching-assistant-react/README.md

 ## API Endpoints

-The server provides a REST API:
+The backend provides a REST API:

 - `GET /api/students` - Get all students
 - `POST /api/students` - Create a new student